The slang of Tokyo’s underbelly (Argots, Part 4/ Taishō, Part 4)

 If not for the kanji readings here, we might expect patsuitsu and kogatsu.
 But a still more extreme case is the term for the Ueno (上野) district, already represented by the simple argot term, Noue (ノウエ), but with its kanji reversed to 野上 changes its reading to Nogami.

-Finally, we have terms such as inbenshon (インベンション), meaning “piss”, which layers a translingual pun over the ludling’s transformation: shonben (小便) to benshon, which, with the addition of an initial in-, resembles the kanaized English invention.
-As we’ve seen repeatedly in argots, puns are quite commonly employed and the attractiveness of terms I’ve already mentioned such as suriku and kompaso comes at least in part from their resemblance to English words “slick” and “compass”.
+Finally, we have terms such as inbenshon (インベンション), meaning “piss”, which layers a translingual pun over the ludling’s transformation: shonben, the Gunma dialect (群馬弁) pronunciation of 小便, to benshon (ベンション), which, with the addition of an initial in-, resembles the kanaized English invention.
+As we’ve seen repeatedly in argots, puns are quite commonly employed and the attractiveness of terms I’ve already mentioned, such as suriku and kompaso, comes from their resemblance to English words “slick” and “compass”.

 Read Previous Articles in the Argots Series